ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.dysonairpurifier/README.md

 >
 > Then stop the adapter, enter the IP(s) into the Hostaddress field(s) and restart the adapter.
 After that your Dyson devices in the device tree should be populated with data.

+### 2 factor Authentication (since V0.9.0)
+After installation of the adapter it should be started automatically - if not please start it first.
+After an update it will also restart automatically.
+In both cases it will remain in "yellow" state and probably show some errors in the log - that's fine for now.
+* Open the config dialog of the adapter
+* At least fill in your eMail address, the password and the country code - the rest is optional
+* Click the 2FA-Code Email button to initiate the process
+* You'll receive a "challengeId" automatically in the according field, an eMail and a dialog with further instructions
+* enter the 6-digit code from the eMail into the field "dyson one time password"
+* Click the "Finish" button
+* after that you should have received a token from dyson (invisible for security purposes)
+* Click save & close after you have completed your setup - the adapter should start anew and turn green.

+All the values will be saved and shown furthermore.
+> Usually you don't need to do this 2 FA on a scheduled basis - but you may repeat it when needed.

 ## Controlling your device(s)
 This adapter is currently able to control the following states of your devices:
 * FanSpeed                  , Current fan speed